Mooseback Trail Ride

 Arranging accommodations so all you have to do is call and book a room (single or double), some locations this won’t be necessary (hunt camps for example will be pre-booked for the # of riders)

-A guide and a sweep for the entire journey to help ensure the group stays together and doesn’t get lost.
+A guide and a sweep for the entire journey to help ensure the group stays together.
 The guide will know about bypasses and can make decisions on the fly to keep the group moving

 Ensuring our routes have sufficient rest stops for gas and food, as well as having alternates arranged